-They may be different in sizes, but each has its undeniably captivating charm.
+They may be different in size, but each has its undeniably captivating charm.
 Ranu Pane is about one-hectare wide while Ranu Regulo covers 0.75 hectares.
 Both are 2,200 meters above sea level with thousands of pines and tall trees around.
-Given such altitude, the temperature can drop to as low as -4 degrees Celsius.
+Given such altitude, the temperature can drop to as low as -4° celsius.

 However, it is hard to stop admiring their mirror-like surfaces with rolls of mist hovering above.
-Ranu Kumbolo is the biggest one and located slightly higher than the two.
+Ranu Kumbolo is the biggest one and is located slightly higher than the two.
 At 2,390 meters above sea level, this lake expands to eight hectares.
 The water is indeed colder but it is very safe to drink and consume.

 Dozens of colorful tents along Kumbolo’s shore are like joyful decors around this reflective lake.
 Hundreds of wooly, yellowish-white, Edelweiss make the atmosphere lit up with numerous hues.